 The impact on technical provisions can be significant.
-QIS4 saw a reduction of £5.1bn in technical provisions at an aggregate Lloyd's Market level when moving to a "Solvency II basis".
+QIS4 saw a reduction of £5.1bn in technical provisions at an aggregate Lloyd's Market level when moving from the current basis to a "Solvency II basis".
 However, QIS4 was valued as at 31 December 2007, on a best efforts basis and elements of the underlying requirements have changed since QIS4.
+In addition, there have been significant changes in interest rate term structures which impact discounting significantly.